Gunther of Bohemia

 Gunther (Vintíř; Günther; Günter; c.
-955–1045) was a German (Bavarian) Catholic hermit and diplomat, who had quite important role in early history of Hungary and especially Bohemia, thanks to his good personal relationships to the rulers of those countries.
-In Czech, German and Hungarian settings is venerated as a saint although he never had been officially canonized.
+955–1045) was a German (Bavarian) Catholic hermit and diplomat, who had quite important role in early history of Hungary and especially Bohemia, thanks to his good personal relationships with the rulers of those countries.
+In Czech, German and Hungarian settings is venerated as a saint, his feast day is 9 October (Roman Martyrology 2004).